MMachado05/floss-alternatives/README.md

 [27] OSM is not, in itself, a navigation tool, but rather a collaborative and open map/geographical database that powers all non-corporate navigation apps.

 [28] [Other donation methods are available](https://organicmaps.app/donate/), but I opted for Open Collective for simplicity.

+[30] This is *not* the original Aegisub by TypesettingTools.
+That one hasn't seen any updates in nearly a decade.
+However, there seems to be a tight community around this fork, and the software is generally good, so I'm listing it here despite it's "unofficial" nature.
+Downloads are available from the GitHub releases.